Create Instant Surveys with AI

 7. Use NPS as a growth metric

 If there is a smart move that businesses can make when using NPS, it is employing it as a growth metric.
-It is a clear indicator of where your business is going, how happy your customers are with you, a predictor of your churn rate, and the percentage of loyal customers that you have.
+It is a clear indicator of where your business is going, how happy your customers are with you, a predictor of your churn rate, and the percentage of loyal customers you have.

 8. Create a customer-first culture